greenageinfo/greenageinfo.github.io/amenities/index.md

 ## Theatre

-A 70-seat theatre located in Clubhouse can be booked for screening of personal media content.
+A 70-seat theatre, located in Clubhouse, can be booked for screening of personal media content.